 - the device is installed and tested on installation or after maintenance or repair and at intervals not exceeding 12 months to ensure the device is operating satisfactorily

-- the device is tested by a licensed plumbing contractor and a correctly completed test report form provided to Water Corporation within 5 working days of the test.
+- the device is tested by a licensed plumbing contractor and a correctly completed test report form provided to Water Corporation within 5 business days of the test.

 - Unless Water Corporation agrees in writing otherwise, no connection of pumps to the Water Corporation water supply works is allowed.